Introductory interest rates explained

 Keeping track of interest rates

-Different rates of interest may apply to portions of your balance, varying based on transaction type, and whether a standard or introductory interest rate applies.
+Different rates of interest could apply to different parts of your balance.
+These rates vary based on the balance type, and whether the standard rate or a promotional rate applies.

 To keep track, check: